How to Treat and Prevent Calluses on Dog Elbows That Can Bleed

-Of course, it was a Friday night and the vet's office was closed.
-It wasn't an emergency but by the time I got my dog his appointment, the callus was getting infected.
-It cost me $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
+It wasn't long until the callus was getting infected.
+It cost $225 for a 7 day supply of antibiotics, pain medicine and a topical spray.
 The vet said to make my dog a soft bed for him to lay on to help the wounds clear up.
 Lay it somewhere where he likes to lay down the most (which is usually everywhere; particularly right next to me on the floor by the couch).

 Get a Dog Bed to Help Prevent Calluses and Pressure Sores

-Invest in a soft bed: I purchased a dog bed for my Golden Retriever who was 110 pounds.
+Invest in a soft bed: I purchased a dog bed for my Golden who was 110 pounds.
 I must say, he did lay in his bed frequently but he also liked to just plop down anywhere that was convenient.
-This bed did help heal up some of his calluses as it also it was his comfort zone so he did like the bed which made it easier.
+This bed did help heal up some of his calluses; it also it was his comfort zone so he did like the bed which made it easier.

-If your dog has calluses or sores and they start bleeding or look infected, please take your pet to the vet.
-Don't wrap them unless the vet tells you to do so.
+If your dog has calluses or sores and start bleeding or look infected, please take your pet to the vet.
+Don't wrap them up unless the vet tells you to do so.
 I thought I was helping; instead, I made it worse.

 Is a Hygroma the Same Thing as a Callus?